-The final decision on whether Skates or their accessories are fit for purpose will be made by the Technical Delegate, to ensure safety of the rider and other competitors.
+The final decision on whether the scooter is fit for purpose will be made by the Technical Delegate.

 HELMET

 A variety of helmets fitting the athletes' need for protection are available on the market.
 While World Skate suggests the use of products that are compliant with the latest safety regulations, the final decision and responsibility on which helmet to choose are left to the athlete or legal guardian, provided that the helmet has all these characteristics: